pagkly/Zed/Investopedia4/Tenkan-Sen (Conversion Line) Definition and Uses.md

 ## What Does the Tenkan-Sen (Conversion Line) Tell You?

-The Tenkan-Sen shows an asset's short-term price momentum.
+The Tenkan-Sen shows an asset's short-term price [[Momentum|momentum]].
 On its own, it shows the mid-point price over the last nine periods.
 Due to the very short-term nature of the indicator, it is not typically used on its own but rather used in conjunction with the other elements of the Ichimoku Cloud indicator.

 For example, if the Tenkan-Sen moves above the [[Kijun-Sen]](https://www.investopedia.com/terms/k/kijunsen.asp) (Base Line), which is the 26-period price midpoint, some traders view that as a buy signal.
 Conversely, if the Tenkan-Sen drops below the Kijun-Sen, it may be viewed as a sell signal.